ESC

 none (overseas territory of the UK)

-Cabinet nominated by the premier, appointed by the governor
+Cabinet nominated by the premier, approved by the governor

-the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually appointed premier by the governor
+the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the governor usually appoints the leader of the majority party or majority coalition as the premier

 Premier David BURT (since 19 July 2017)